ckchow45/DDPM_TS_Search/README.md

 Make sure to update the file paths in the script to match your local directory structure

-Optionally, you can use the `RMSD_graph.ipynb` notebook on the main branch to evaluate the generated path with RMSD to start and end
+Optionally, you can use the `RMSD_graph.ipynb` notebook on the main branch to evaluate the generated path with RMSD to start and end.
+Alternatively, you can visualise the generated path in a visualisation software.

 ## References
 The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
 Their paper can be found here: